QUaServer/QUaServer/README.md

 subsubvar->setValue("hola");

 // Define access on top level object,
-// since no specific is defined on 'subsubvar',
+// since no specific access is defined on 'subsubvar',
 // it inherits the grandparent's obj->setUserAccessLevelCallback([](const QString &strUserName){
 	QUaAccessLevel access;